Do you love coffee? I do.

 Come hungry, because they do bagels, avocado toast, a variety of pastries and a breakfast bowl of yogurt and fresh fruit.

 What’s not to like about this Antigua cafe?
 It’s beautiful, with great vibes, clean lines, amazing drinks and colonial charm.
-Check out their eye candy of a website, here.
+Check out their website here.

 Find it here!
 5 Calle Poniente 2, Antigua, Guatemala